 – Gartner’s Market Guide for Yard Management

-Modern yard management systems assist in the automation of traditionally manual processes in the yard, like gate-in, gate-out and appointment scheduling.
+Modern dock and yard management systems assist in the automation of traditionally manual processes in the yard, like gate-in, gate-out and appointment scheduling.
 This leads to increased accuracy of inputs and outputs for better benchmarking.
 A modern YMS provides shippers and 3PLs with reports and analytics for effective KPI setting and measurement.
 When performance expectations aren’t satisfactorily met, managers can quickly pinpoint which functions of the supply chain need intervention.
 With optimized process management, organizations can expect an improvement in the flow of materials through a facility, maximizing utilization of yard and warehouse labor.

 One of the most important roles of a yard management solution is the reduction of costs across an organization’s yard operations.
 An effective YMS will lead to a reduction in demurrage and detention expenses by automating and digitizing processes, and managing appointments to ensure smooth carrier operations.
 Organizations can also expect a reduction in labor costs, as yard workers will waste less time making calls, searching for inventory, completing manual tasks and waiting idly.